Open Korean Corpora: A Practical Report: Summary

 Ensuring that a curated list of resources is up-to-date is a challenge.
 In this regard, we aim to make our work open and canonical, as an online repository of curated resources for Korean.
 For the research community to have unconstrained access to all current open resources, while endorsing community contributions, the following criteria are crucial:

-\begin{itemize}[noitemsep] \item The canonical, current version of this paper will be regularly published as a revision, e.g., on \url{arxiv.org}, based on a community-open version of this paper. \item The resources will also have a corresponding registry, following the same metadata protocol for usability in different types of research, as we used in this protocol. \item Each new contribution to the resource list will have a corresponding entry in the acknowledgments section. \end{itemize}
+\begin{itemize} \item The canonical, current version of this paper will be regularly published as a revision, e.g., on \url{arxiv.org}, based on a community-open version of this paper. \item The resources will also have a corresponding registry, following the same metadata protocol for usability in different types of research, as we used in this protocol. \item Each new contribution to the resource list will have a corresponding entry in the acknowledgments section. \end{itemize}

-We will make the registry machine parseable, so that other curated sites such as \url{nlpprogress.org}, can utilize the registry to automate updates.
+We will make the registry machine parseable, so that other curated sites such as \url{nlpprogress.com}, can utilize the registry to automate updates.
 The project will be maintained as an open-source project, under a permissive license.
 A living document is a new territory for the field of academia, but we strongly believe that given the rapid progress of NLP research, this is an experiment worth attempting; and hope that a successful effort can inspire other languages to follow the same approach.
 Our approach is to be described in the public repository, guaranteeing the accessibility for domestic and abroad researchers.
-Also, a large portion of the data are expected to be more easily accessible via Koco\footnote{\url{https://github.com/inmoonlight/koco}} and Korpora\footnote{\url{https://github.com/ko-nlp/Korpora}}, the recently constructed dataset wrappers for Korean NLP.
+Also, a large portion of the data are expected to be more easily accessible via open source repositories such as Koco\footnote{\url{https://github.com/inmoonlight/koco}}, Korpora\footnote{\url{https://github.com/ko-nlp/Korpora}}, and hugging face datasets\footnote{\url{https://huggingface.co/datasets}}.